Employer sponsored degrees

 You need to feel comfortable about your career choice, not just your choice of degree.
 Many sponsorship programmes are designed with a university so you may have very little choice about where you go or exactly what you study.

 You also need to remember that life on a sponsored scheme might be very different to that of most undergraduates.
 While other students are going out to late-night parties and having long holidays, you might be working for the company and studying at the same time.

-Some companies who will sponsor students by contributing towards their degree costs, and require little or no contribution from them.
+Some companies will sponsor students by contributing towards their degree costs and require little or no contribution from them.
 However, some companies might expect the student to work for them during the summer or after graduation.
 This article from All About School Leavers gives you further information.

 Employers who offer sponsored degrees

 There is a wide range of employers you might want to investigate.
 Take a look at:

 If you have a career area in mind, check out the opportunities on relevant employer websites or seach on the Internet.